valterkraemer/rollup-plugin-syntax-highlight/packages/rollup-plugin-syntax-highlight-svelte/README.md

 # rollup-plugin-syntax-highlight-svelte

 Import code as syntax highlighted Svelte components using Rollup or Vite.
+Code will be highlighted during build time.

 Works like the [Special Assets](https://vitejs.dev/guide/features.html#static-assets) loaders in Vite.
 By appending `?syntax` to the import path, you will import a Svelte component with the highlighted HTML code.
 The component also support [substitutions](#substitutions)!